Contact Us

 Not sure which zone your project falls in?
 The ABCB maintains an interactive climate map to help you verify.

-Weathertex has secured an approved CodeMark Performance Solution, allowing builders to continue using the standard 9.5mm cavity batten within a 9.5mm cavity, despite the general 12mm DtS requirement.
+Weathertex continues to maintain its approved CodeMark Performance Solution, allowing builders to continue to use the 9.5mm cavity batten despite the general 12mm DtS requirement.

 Vapour permeance: Class 4 is here to stay

 There has been plenty of industry discussion about membrane classifications, but for Weathertex users, it remains business as usual.
-The NCC continues to emphasise the use of Class 4 vapour permeable membranes, allowing buildings to breathe while keeping liquid water out.
+The NCC continues to emphasise the use of Class 4 vapour permeable membranes, allowing buildings to breathe while keeping rain out.

-Weathertex continue to specify Class 4 membranes as per Section 1.4.6 of the Weathertex installation manual in Climate Zone 2 to 8.
-(In Climate Zone 1 typically use a vapour barrier (Class 1 or 2) and continue to seek further advice from your preferred membrane supplier.)
-If you’ve been following our guidelines, you’re already ahead of the curve.
+Weathertex continue to specify Class 4 membranes as per Section 1.4.6 of the Weathertex installation manual in Climate Zones 2 to 8.
+For Climate Zone 1, continue to seek advice from your preferred membrane manufacturer.

 Expanded scope: it’s not just houses anymore